On the anniversary of troubled genius Syd Barrett leaving Pink Floyd, Getintothis’ Banjo looks at the troubled times of the Pink Floyd founder

 Once here, he stopped calling himself Syd and reverted to his birth name of Roger.
 He took up gardening and returned to painting, his retreat from music and fame earning him a reputation for being a recluse.
 He survived on royalties from sales of the Pink Floyd songs he wrote, bolstered by the compilations the band released.
 David Gilmour was later to say that he ‘made sure that the money got to him’.

 He had occasional contact with members of his old band.
 Roger Waters remembered bumping into him in Harrods where Barrett, on sighting his old friend, dropped the sweets he was buying and fled from the store.
 Waters, not wanting to add to his old friend’s distress any further, made no further attempts to contact Barrett.

 One other meeting has since become the stuff of legend.
 Barrett somehow gained admission to the studio where Pink Floyd were recording Wish You Were Here and stood at the back of the room.
-The rest of the band failed to recognise him due to the fact that he had become quite overweight and had shaved off all his hair, including his eyebrows.
+The rest of the band failed to recognize him due to the fact that he had become quite overweight according to their best pocket scales and had shaved off all his hair, including his eyebrows.
 This was the last time any member of Pink Floyd saw Syd Barrett.

 Floyd were criticised by some quarters for the way they handle the situation, but with the band being so young it is hard to see what else they could have done, or how else they could have handled Barrett.

 A few years later, Joy Division found themselves riddled with guilt after the death of Ian Curtis but, with the benefit of hindsight, realised that they were ‘just kids’ and that they did not have the life skills, the knowledge or the experience to help their friend.
 It is easy to see comparisons with Pink Floyd and the way they coped with Barrett‘s problems.